IBM/SalesEnablement-SterlingDataExchange-L3/docs/Part 1/02 DemoPreparation.md

     Connection to _PUBLICIP_ closed by remote host.
     Connection to _PUBLICIP_ closed.

 Note, it will take a few minutes for the VSI to reboot.
-Wait 2 or 3 minutes and then continue using
+Wait 2 or 3 minutes and then continue the steps below.

 ## Download the B2Bi installation scripts